parkag/saio-blog/_posts/articles/2015-05-17-starting-state-of-saio.md

 The module surely can be tested more extensively.
 Small updates may be useful to conform better to the PGXN layout or the /contrib layout.

+There is one a bit annoying inconsistency - SQL scripts in the repo are not in sync with the C code.
+For example the SQL scripts set saio_algorithm GUC variable which was removed from the code.

-//TODO find the bad parts, compare with some newer contrib modules
+//TODO find more bad parts, compare with some newer contrib modules

 <figure>
     <img src="{{ site.url }}/images/gsoc_horizontal.jpg" width="100%">